Sillybutts/SLAB/README.md

 Blaster launches never go 100% smoothly, so please be understanding with any issues you have, as the design is still very fresh and hasn't gone through years of tweaking.

 The following are common issues with the SLAB.
 If your issue isn't listed here, please message me (contact info at the bottom of this page).
+- Catch issues and/or gummy gritty trigger:
+- - This is usually caused by the catch being oversized or too tight.
+Take off the handguard (6 small screws), and take out the catch.
+The catch should slide 100% freely in the muzzle area, no noticable friction.
+DO NOT LUBRICATE IT, take out the catch and use sandpaper on the sides until it slides freely.
+The handguard does not need to be installed in order to test the blaster, only put on the handguard at the end of testing the fix.
+SilverFoxIndustries SLABs from before Spring 2023 are especially succeptible to this issue.
 - Flubs/Squibs: Flubs/Squibs are seemingly caused by several random things on the SLAB.
 Common causes include:
 - - Barrel too long for given spring weight.
 Try using a shorter/longer barrel.
 As testing is done, I will update this part of the page with common spring/barrel combos for specific FPS numbers.
 - - Darts getting bent as they are chambered.
 This can be solved by changing which ram you are using.
 The flat face ram chambers smoother, but doesn't push the dart into the barrel as far as the pointy ram.